voidSTU/WebBeta/README.md

 # WebBeta
-### BCTP Demonstration Version
+### BCTP Performance Demonstration Version
-**Bullying Consequence Transparency Platform – Beta Demo**

-A demonstration version of **BCTP** designed for faster system presentation.

-Unlike the original version, this beta directly displays quiz answers to allow users to experience the complete platform workflow more quickly during demonstrations.
+**WebBeta** is the demonstration version of **BCTP (Bullying Consequence Transparency Platform)**.

+This version is designed for **presentation and performance demonstration purposes**, providing a faster interaction flow than the standard BCTP platform.

+The primary difference is the **quiz system**:
+correct answers are displayed immediately after each question, allowing direct feedback and smoother demonstrations.

 ---